Income statement: Irregular items

-No items may be presented in the income statement as extraordinary items under IFRS regulations, but are permissible under US GAAP.
-(IAS 1.87) Extraordinary items are both unusual (abnormal) and infrequent, for example, unexpected natural disaster, expropriation, prohibitions under new regulations.
+No items may be presented in the income statement as extraordinary items under IFRS regulations or (as of ASU No. 2015-01) under US GAAP.
+Extraordinary items are both unusual (abnormal) and infrequent, for example, unexpected natural disaster, expropriation, prohibitions under new regulations.
 [Note: natural disaster might not qualify depending on location (e.g., frost damage would not qualify in Canada but would in the tropics).]